Regulations relating to resource management in the petroleum activities

 f) planned start-up and conclusion dates,

-g) the survey's planned length, both boat km and CDP km to the extent this is relevant,
+g) the survey's planned scope, both boat km and square km,

 h) the survey area, including the area for necessary calibration and testing of equipment in connection with the survey activity, as well as the area required to turn the vessel,

-i) number and type of signal sources and total chamber volume to the extent this is relevant
+i) number and type of signal sources and total volume to the extent this is relevant,

 j) description of how the geophysical sensors will be geometrically placed during the data acquisition, as well as the length of the tow,